-The values are represented at table 2.
+The values are presented in table 2.
 There were no statistically significant differences between the two groups in all the scales used.
-The percentage of patients that needed invasive mechanical ventilation (with sedation) is presented in table 2.
+The percentage of patients who needed invasive mechanical ventilation (with sedation) is presented in table 2.
 The other patients received oxygen support through noninvasive ventilation, such as noninvasive positive pressure ventilation and high-flow nasal cannula oxygen therapy.
-The IG showed shorter length of stay in ICU and those patients who needed mechanical ventilation had a significantly shorter length of use.
-Additionally, the IG showed a statistically significantly better functional status in the MRC-SS, HST and mMRC.
+The intervention group showed shorter length of stay in ICU and those patients who needed mechanical ventilation had a significantly shorter length of use.
+Additionally, the intervention group showed a statistically significant better functional status in the MRC-SS, HST and mMRC.

-4-week and 12 -week follow-up evaluation
+4-week and 12-week follow-up evaluations

-The IG showed better functional performance in the 6MWT, BRPE and MRC-SS, on both 4-week and 12-week follow-up evaluations, as shown in table 2.
+The intervention group showed better functional performance in the 6MWT, BRPE and MRC-SS, on both 4-week and 12-week follow-up evaluations, as shown in table 2.
 No differences were found between the two groups regarding HST.